-As at December 31, 2018, the weighted average remaining contractual life of outstanding options is 7.69 years.
+As at December 31, 2019, the weighted average remaining contractual life of outstanding options is 6.69 years.

-The exercise prices of all stock options are denominated in Canadian dollars and are translated to US dollars at the December 31, 2018 exchange rate.
+The exercise prices of all stock options are denominated in Canadian dollars and are translated to US dollars at the December 31, 2019 exchange rate.

-The Company had no stock option grants during the year ended December 31, 2018.
+The Company had no stock option grants during the years ended December 31, 2019 and 2018.